 Bryantown in Charles County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-38° 32.354′ N, 76° 50.488′ W. Marker is in Bryantown, Maryland, in Charles County.
-Marker is on Olivers Shop Road 1.2 miles south of Leonardtown Road (Maryland Route 5), on the left when traveling south.
+38° 33.293′ N, 76° 50.572′ W. Marker is in Bryantown, Maryland, in Charles County.
+Marker is on Trotter Road (State Highway 5), on the left when traveling east.
 Touch for map.
-Marker is at entrance to St. Mary's Cemetery and Church (Notre Dame Place).
 Marker is in this post office area: Bryantown MD 20617, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-St. Mary’s Church (within shouting distance of this marker); St. Mary’s Church and Cemetery (within shouting distance of this marker); Rev. Lawrence Anthony Bender, S.S. (approx. ¼ mile away); Village of Bryantown (approx. 1.1 miles away); Dr. Samuel A. Mudd House (approx. 4.9 miles away); Home of Dr. Samuel Mudd (approx. 4.9 miles away); Dr. Samuel A. Mudd (approx. 4.9 miles away); John Wilkes Booth (approx. 4.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Boarman's Manor (approx. 1.1 miles away); Rev. Lawrence Anthony Bender, S.S. (approx. 1.1 miles away); St. Mary’s Church and Cemetery (approx. 1.1 miles away); St. Mary’s Church (approx. 1.1 miles away); John Thomas Parran, Jr (approx. 3.3 miles away); Dr. Samuel A. Mudd House (approx. 3.9 miles away); Home of Dr. Samuel Mudd (approx. 3.9 miles away); Dr. Samuel A. Mudd (approx. 3.9 miles away).
 Touch for a list and map of all markers in Bryantown.

 More about this marker.
 On the lower left is a photo of Bryantown after the Civil War.
 To the right of the main text is a photo of Bryantown Tavern.
 On the right is a map of the Booth Escape route with stars indicating Civil War Trails stops.

 1. John Wilkes Booth: Chasing Lincoln’s Assassin.
 Maryland Official of Tourism entry (Submitted on January 17, 2019.)